zaleni/WSA/README.md

 ## 🗞️ News

+- [2026-05-18]: 🏆 Our fully open-source WSA model **TBot-SA1 ranked 4th worldwide and 1st among university
+  teams on the [RoboChallenge CVPR leaderboard](https://robochallenge.ai/competition/cvpr).** (Team: MagicBot)
-- 2026-05-31: Initial public release of TBot-SA1 training, evaluation, and inference code.
+- [2026-05-31]: 🎉 Release of TBot-SA1 training, evaluation, and inference code.
-- 2026-05-31: Released the RoboTwin evaluation entrypoint and linked the TBot-SA1 RoboTwin checkpoint.
+- [2026-05-31]: 🤗 Released the WSA paper and the TBot-SA1 Hugging Face
+  model collection with Base, RoboTwin, and LIBERO models.

 <a id="todo-list"></a>